zeromev/zeromev.github.io/terms.md

 #### position taking

-Sandwich attacks are often used by the attacker to take a position on one currency are another at an inflated price.
+Sandwich attacks are often used by the attacker to take a position on a currency at a preferential price.
 This was first predicted by the zeromev founder [pmcgoohan](https://twitter.com/pmcgoohanCrypto) in [this post](https://ethresear.ch/t/mev-auctions-will-kill-ethereum/9060).

 If the attacker’s frontrun output does not equal their backrun input, then they will be left with a position.